Walnuts should be a big feature in your healthy plant based diet, mainly as they are so rich in the omega 3 fatty acid’s.

-Walnuts contain vitamin E, melatonin, folate, and many antioxidants.
+Walnuts are good for your brain as they contain vitamin E, melatonin, folate and many antioxidants.
 All of these are neuroprotective compounds that keep your brain healthy and can play a role in reducing and alleviating symptoms of mental illnesses such as depression and anxiety.

-Its vitamin high E and flavenols can also help to destroy the free radicals that cause dementia, so may act as a preventative measure alongside other brain healthy antioxidants, a good exercise plan, and a healthy lifestyle in general.
+Vitamin E and flavenols can also help to destroy the free radicals that cause dementia.
+So, walnuts may help act as a preventative measure alongside other brain healthy antioxidants, a good exercise plan and a healthy lifestyle in general.

-Walnuts contain a compound called melatonin, which is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.
+Walnuts contain a compound called melatonin.
+This is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.

-We already produce this hormone naturally, but sometimes not enough as our natural cycles are often put out of rhythm with modern life.
-These rhythms can be thrown out by electromagnetic waves radiating from mobile phones, wifi, internet, light pollution, and a many other of stressors that mess with your natural circadian rhythms.
+We already produce this hormone naturally, but sometimes not enough because our natural cycles are often put out of rhythm with modern life.
+These rhythms can be thrown out by electromagnetic waves radiating from mobile phones, wifi, internet, light pollution, and many other of stressors that can mess with your natural circadian rhythms.

 The melatonin in walnuts can help give blood melatonin levels the boost they need to induce sleep naturally.
-And if you do happen to be struggling with sleep then it may be wise to turn off your internet connection and mobile phones at night which may also help; and also try to keep your life as stress free as possible.
+And, if you do happen to be struggling with sleep then it may be wise to turn off your internet connection and mobile phones at night which may also help.

 7. SPERM QUALITY